elsasserlab/minute/README.md

 `_R1.fastq.gz` and `_R2.fastq.gz` will be added automatically.

-## The controls.tsv file
+## The groups.tsv file

-The `controls.tsv` file is a text file in tab-separated value format that defines which of the libraries are the treatments and which are the controls (or “inputs”).
+The `groups.tsv` file is a text file in tab-separated value format that defines which of the libraries are the treatments and which are the controls (or “inputs”).